 Once you have everything set right, you can store these settings as a preset.
 You could also alter the built-in presets.
 For example, you could take the rock or classical preset, readjust each frequency with the PEQ, and store it back to then later to recall that setting.

 Everything else seems the same if you are familiar with the app.
 It includes a volume limiter with a balanced output boost feature, idle time adjustment with an auto shutdown feature, and online firmware updates.
 There are more features but for time’s sake, let us continue forward.

 Packaging & Accessories

-I really like the fact that the FiiO BTR7 comes with a custom Bejirog leatherette case which protects the anodized finish and that doesn’t obstruct any of the BTR7 features and controls either.
+I really like the fact that the FiiO BTR7 comes with a custom Bejirog leatherette case which protects the anodized finish and doesn’t obstruct any of the BTR7 features and controls either.

-I also like the fact that two cables were included, a male USB A to a male USB-C and a dual male USB-c so you could keep one home by the PC and the other in the bag.
+I also like the fact that two cables were included, a male USB A to a male USB-C and a dual male USB-C so you could keep one home by the PC and the other in the bag.

 This particular unit did not come with iOS connectivity but FiiO offers an Apple version of the BTR7 which comes with two cables and one is a USB-C to lightning cable.

 The other item you get is a quick guide within the black printed box.
 All the contents seem well packaged and protected.
 My box was slightly crushed by the postal machine but the contents survived and I bet the box could take further abuse with no damage to the contents.